AymericBethencourt/nftkeys/README.md

 # NFTKeys

-Tis is my submission to the Lisk Hackathon.
+This is my submission to the Lisk Hackathon.

 To run it: